mickhansen/graphql-sequelize/README.md

 ```

 ##### query with "where" as parameter
-Where may be an object or a JSON string.
+"where" may be an object or a JSON string.
 In any case it should have a type of SequelizeJSON
 ```js
 const query = `
   query ($where: SequelizeJSON) {